isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-11-23-post-Recognition for Team Singapore coaches for 29th SEA Games and 9th ASEAN Para Games achievements.md

 8. Coach Yeo also paid tribute to the memory of former national bowler and coach Henry Tan – the 1984 and 2010 Coach of the Year.
 “The late Mr Henry Tan continues to serve as a role model for all of us as he was one coach that did everything for the players and the sport”.

-Please refer to [Team Singapore](https://www.myactivesg.com/teamsingapore/read/2017/11/team-singapore) coaches-roll-of-honour-2017 for the full list of coaches recognised this evening.